xcart/xcart-docs/_pages/kb_en/products/catalog.md

 It's good if you need an eCommerce website to demonstrate your products and services online rather than to sell them.

-To make this possible enable the Catalog module as described in {% link "Installing addons from the Marketplace" ref_Vn1mMUw9 %}.
+To make this possible, enable the Catalog module as described in {% link "Installing addons from the Marketplace" ref_Vn1mMUw9 %}.
 The module is free and available for all X-Cart 5 editions (Business, Multivendor, Ultimate).

 The Catalog module functionality can be extended or substituted with the following modules:
 * {% link "Call for Price Module" ref_3K1pJExV %}